 The Company has in place a formal process for assessment of the effectiveness of the Board as a whole, the various Board Committees and the contribution by each Director to the effectiveness of the Board and the Board Committees, where applicable.
 No external facilitator has been used.
 The NC assesses the Board's performance as a whole annually using criteria which were recommended by the NC and approved by the Board.
-When assessing the overall Board performance, the NC takes into consideration the Board composition, the Directors' independence, feedback from individual Directors on areas relating to the Board's strategy and performance, process, governance (including risk management and internal controls) and the effectiveness of the Board Chairman.
+When assessing the overall Board performance, the NC takes into consideration the Board composition, the Directors' independence, the feedback from individual Directors on areas relating to the Board's strategy and performance, The Board's process and governance (including risk management and internal controls) and the effectiveness of the Board Chairman.
 The results of the overall evaluation of the Board by the NC including its recommendation, if any, for improvements are presented to the Board.

-The NC also undertook an evaluation of performance of the NC, RC and ARC with the assistance of self-assessment checklists completed by these Board Committees, as well as a report provided by the Exco.
+The NC also undertook an evaluation of performance of the Board Committees, specifically the NC, the RC and the ARC with the assistance of self-assessment checklists completed by these Board Committees, as well as a report provided by the Exco.

-The annual evaluation process for the Board Chairman and the individual Director's performance comprises two parts: (a) the background information concerning the Director including his or her attendance records at Board and Board Committee meetings; and (b) NC's evaluation based on certain assessment parameters.
+The annual evaluation process for the Board Chairman and the individual Director's performance comprises two parts: (a) the background information concerning the Director including his or her attendance records at Board and Board Committee meetings; and (b) the NC's evaluation based on certain assessment parameters.
 The assessment parameters were recommended by the NC and approved by the Board.